aigruber22/baseball_ballistics_clf/README.md

 ## Steps
 1. **Scrape** baseballsavant.mlb.com for pitch-level statcast data from the 2017 season and **store pitch data in postgres**
 - Player-level data available at url source of data as .csv.
 Imported those two files to map in `player_id`.
 - Defined series of functions that are subsequently imbedded in each other.
-In running them on the `player_id`, the fucntions scrape the data from the url and store them in a Postgres database.
+In running them on the `player_id`, the functions scrape the data from the url and store them in a Postgres database.
 - Scraping is performed with `XPath` querying, parsing the html from the website to pull pertinent data. `sqlalchemy` used in tandem with PostgreSQL to store data.
 - `721,436` total pitches scraped from baseballsavant.mlb.com.
 These are all the pitches thrown during the 2017 MLB regular season.